Marco0201/Network-Hunt/README.md

 ## Django allauth Social Account Login and Registration

 Social account login and registration functionality need to be configured separately by you.
-Navigate to the settings.py file in the networkhunproject folder and you will see the code to configure it, un-comment it:
+Navigate to the settings.py file in the networkhunproject folder: ``\Network-Hunt\networkhuntproject\networkhuntproject\settings.py``.
+You will see the code to configure it:

 ```python
 SOCIALACCOUNT_PROVIDERS = {